mmilano/SidePanelCollapse/README.md

 For the purposes of this project, I have tried to distill things down to greater simplicity, and have cut down the source considerably.
 But I might have missed some artifacts.
 If some aspect of the demo projects seems internally inexplicable, that is probably the reason why.

-Contact me if you have questions.
+Feel free to contact me if you have questions.

-# The Sidepanel
+# Requirements

 ## Tech Requirements